 Weight and Size

-If you don’t have a full tool box at your home, then purchasing a multi-tool with all the functions and tools you may need then is even more important.
+If you don’t have a full tool box at your home, then purchasing a multi-tool with all the functions and tools you might need is even more important.